Introduction to Docker Images

 How to Remove Docker Images?

 We can remove any Docker Images using the ‘rm’ command if it is not referenced by any container; however, we can force remove the Images even if it is referenced by any container.

 docker image rm 82f67be598eb

 Explanation: – In the above snapshot, the alpine Docker image has been removed with the latest tag.
 Remember, if we don’t specify the tag, it will take the latest tag.
-In below snapshot, we have alpine image with tag 3.9 if we try to remove it with command ‘docker image rm alpine’, it will throw an error ‘No such image: alpine’, either we need to specify the tag or remove using Image ID as below: –
+In the below snapshot, we have an alpine image with tag 3.9; if we try to remove it with the command ‘docker image rm alpine’, it will throw an error ‘No such image: alpine’; either we need to specify the tag or remove using Image ID as below: –

 docker image rm alpine:3.9